-Microscope x‐y stages need fast, smooth, and accurate motion for highest performance.
-In addition, we want to use the most cost effective hardware that can get the job done.
-What control techniques are available to achieve these goals include dual-loop encoder configuration and S-curve motion profiling.
+Microscope X‐Y stages need fast, smooth, and accurate motion for highest performance.
+In addition, you want to use the most cost-effective hardware, and software, that can get the job done.
+Motion control techniques are available to achieve these goals include dual-loop encoder configuration and S-curve motion profiling.

 Motion Control Solution

-The diagram on page two shows an all‐in‐one motion card design utilizing a Magellan® motion control IC.
-This card connects to two motors and four encoders: one rotary encoder on each motor, and one linear encoder on each axis.
+The diagram on below shows an all‐in‐one motion control IC design utilizing a Magellan® motion control IC.
+This positioning IC connects to two motors and four encoders: one rotary encoder on each motor, and one linear encoder on each axis.

 Motion Control Components